Autism Supports for Accessing Employment

 To support remote working and entrepreneurial opportunities for autistic people, the AIS Strategy also recommends encouraging the development of autism-friendly workspaces within the Connected Hubs network, which offers a network of remote working spaces and office facilities across Ireland.
 The goal of this action would be to enable autistic people and people with disabilities to work remotely at a venue that caters for their needs.

-The National Development Authority has been recommended under the draft AIS strategy to review existing resources relating to autism-friendly workplaces and identify gaps in information and/or the need for updating information, including guidance on accommodating people with sensory issues in shared office including open-plan offices.
+The National Disability Authority has been recommended under the draft AIS strategy to review existing resources relating to autism-friendly workplaces and identify gaps in information and/or the need for updating information, including guidance on accommodating people with sensory issues in shared office including open-plan offices.
 The goal of this action would be to enable employers to better support autistic employees in the workplace.

 The Importance of Well-Being when Jobseeking